-If it’s still a little tight the next morning, allow your shoes to sit with a wet newspaper or potato in them for another day and that should stretch them out enough so that it’s comfortable for you again.
+If it’s still a little tight the next morning, allow your shoes to sit with the wet newspaper or potato in them for another day and that should stretch them out enough so that it’s comfortable for you again.

 6. Use a Spoon to Soften Fabric

 If you want to have shoes stretched like Queen Elizabeth, you should use a spoon to soften the fabric, which you can then stretch.
-Her personal stylist Stewart Pavin uses a spoon strap and stretches the Queen’s shoes with the back of a spoon.
+Her personal stylist, Stewart Pavin, uses a spoon strap and stretches the Queen’s shoes with the back of a spoon.